parkouss/webmacs/docs/user_configuration.rst

 Binding keys
 ************

 In webmacs, like in emacs, it is possible to bind a key to command on a given keymap.

+.. _user_conf_keymaps:

 Keymaps
 -------